Code-Institute-Submissions/lonneke-dev-ms2/TESTING.md

 <hr>
     <img src="assets/images/css.png">
     <img src="assets/images/css-2.png">

+    - The warnings shown by css are not recognised by the css validator but are used for the different browsers, so not relevant to change.

 <hr>
 -   [JSHint](https://jshint.com/)

     - The validation of email.js.
 <hr>
     <img src="assets/images/email.png">

+    - The unused variable in the email.js file are used as a button onclick function, so they are used outside of the JavaScript file.
 <hr>
     - The validation of instructions.js.
 <hr>